remlapmot/rmdmetro/README.md

-# rmdmetropolis
+# rmdmetro
-Docker container for compiling Metropolis Beamer in R Markdown
+A Docker container for compiling Metropolis Beamer presentations in R Markdown.

 * Compile the example using
 ```